mimou-77/send-temperature-from-Raspberry-pi-to-a-distant-Linux-host-via-paho-mqtt-1.6.1/README.md

 > ```bash
 > sudo apt update
 > ```
-> if you have the following error: error: "externally-managed-environment" do this:
+> if you have the following error after **sudo apt install pip** : "error: externally-managed-environment" do this:
 > ```bash
-> sudo apt install python3-paho-mqtt
+> pip install --break-system-packages paho-mqtt==1.6.1
 > ```
 make sure you have the older version of paho-mqtt (version 1.6.1) otherwise nothing will work
 ```bash